auyium/auyium/README.md

 ### Project right now?

-- 🚀 I am currently working on EarthCord, which is in very early development.
+- 🚀 I am currently working on Divinity, which is in very early development.

 ###